KeyanSong/431-2018/slides/class22/README.md

 **The Demo Project is now available.** As of 2018-11-12, the [Project Study 2 Demonstration page](https://github.com/THOMASELOVE/431-2018-project/blob/master/demo_study2/README.md) is now complete.

-- We will discuss the material on that page today (Thursday 2018-11-15).
-Get the R Markdown and HTML files that I created for the Study 2 project at http://bit.ly/431-2018-demo-study2.
 - To make it easier to see, the Study 2 Demonstration project HTML file is also at http://rpubs.com/TELOVE/study2-demo-431-2018.

-- Don't forget that [Task F](https://thomaselove.github.io/431-2018-project/taskF.html) (Sharing Study 2 Data), is due at noon on Wednesday 2018-11-28, after the Thanksgiving break.
+- We will discuss this material today.
+Get the R Markdown and HTML files at http://bit.ly/431-2018-demo-study2.

 ## A Primer on Mapping Data